oregon coast

 Opal Creek Trail

 Long embroiled in the preservation movement of the 1980s, Opal Creek is a remarkably beautiful area of old-growth forests, scenic river channels, and pristine water.
 Most visitors are attracted to the Little North Fork of the Santiam River and Opal Creek, which appear turquoise-colored due to the minerals found in them.
-It’s also home to the Merten Mill, a now decommissioned historic 1940s sawmill.
-Interestingly, some of the equipment and infrastructure can still be found on the trail.
+It’s also home to the Merten Mill, a decommissioned historic 1940s sawmill.
+Some of the equipment and infrastructure can still be found along the trail.

-The full length from the trailhead gate to the end and back is a round-trip 10.5 miles and hiking the whole thing is recommended because the trail ends in a section named Cedar Flats, a riverside oasis where some of the largest trees exist.
+The full hike, from the trailhead gate to the end and back, is 10.5 miles round-trip.
+Hiking the entire trail is recommended, as it ends in a section named Cedar Flats, a riverside oasis where some of the largest trees exist.

 IMG_0004.jpeg